devbyray/devworld-2025-local-ai/presentation/slides.md

 - 🔗 Offers REST API
 - 🧩 Integrates with coding assistants and other tools
 - 📴 Offline usage
-- 🥇 The best opensource LLM's
+- 🥇 The best open source LLMs

 <!--